 As individuals, and in our Meetings, we must return to the place from which testimony comes, to open ourselves to the Spirit and to wait humbly in the light.
 Together, we can help one another to overcome our inertia."

 Minute 23, Britain Yearly Meeting 2011

-How do reading groups work?
+How will reading groups work?

 - Friends set up reading groups in meeting, or agree to join the programme with a pre-existing group at their meeting (see guidance below). - Groups can be 3 people or more.
-An ideal size is 6 12.
-If there are a larger number of sign-ups than one person can facilitate, then see if anyone would like to try leading a second reading group.
+An ideal size is 6 12. - One nominated person from the reading group accesses reading programme session plans and new economy booklets via the sign up on www.quaker.org.uk/new-economy - Groups meet across 8 sessions.
+Session plans are released monthly between November 2016 and June 2017, although groups can access these session plans at any time after their release, and work through them more slowly.